 Results from the cost-effectiveness model were used to estimate the potential total budgetary impact of aducanumab for patients with MCI due to AD or mild AD.
-We used the assumed placeholder price of \$50,000 per treated patient per year and the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) for aducanumab in our estimates of budget impact.
-Potential budget impact is defined as the total differential cost, calculated as differential health care costs (including drug costs) minus any offsets in these costs from averted health care events.
+Note that we did not include patients with moderate or severe AD in the potential budget impact analyses.
+We used the annualized price of \$56,000 per treated patient per year plus administrative costs and the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) for aducanumab in our estimates of budget impact.
+Potential budget impact is defined as the total differential cost, calculated as differential health care costs (including drug costs) minus any offsets in these costs from averted health care events (assuming the health care system perspective).
+We provide supporting findings of the potential budget impact assuming the modified societal perspective given that this perspective was included as a co-base-case in the cost-effectiveness analysis.
 All costs were undiscounted and estimated over a five-year time horizon.

-This budget impact analysis included the estimated number of individuals in the US who would be eligible for treatment with aducanumab.
+This budget impact analysis included the estimated number of individuals with MCI due to AD or mild AD in the US who would be eligible for treatment with aducanumab.
 An unpublished analysis has used this approach to derive an estimate of 1.4 million patients in the US eligible for AD treatment that targets beta-amyloid, based on 2019 data.
-We are in the process of confirming this estimate.
-A scenario consistent with the 1.4 million estimate begins with prevalent cases of MCI and mild AD in the US of 4.6 million.^{39,40} From there, one could assume that 90% of prevalent cases present to a clinician with symptoms and of those, 55% are diagnosed.
-Of those presenting to a clinician and who are diagnosed as MCI, we assumed 61.5% are beta-amyloid positive to arrive at 1.4 million patients eligible for treatment that targets beta-amyloid.41 For the draft report, we assumed that 20% of these 1.4 million patients would initiate treatment in each of the five years, or approximately 280,000 patients per year.
+A scenario consistent with the 1.4 million estimate begins with prevalent cases of MCI and mild AD in the US of 4.6 million.
+The estimate begins with prevalent cases present to a clinician with symptoms and of those, one could assume that 90% of prevalent cases present to a clinician with symptoms and of those, are diagnosed.
+Of those presenting to a clinician and who are diagnosed as MCI, we assumed 61.5% are beta-amyloid positive to arrive at 1.4 million patients eligible for treatment that targets beta-amyloid.
+We assumed that 20% of these 1.4 million patients would initiate treatment in each of the five years, or approximately 280,000 patients per year.

 The aim of the potential budgetary impact analysis is to document the percentage of patients who could be treated at selected prices without crossing a potential budget impact threshold that is aligned with overall growth in the US economy.
 The five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to be approximately \$819 million per year for new drugs.
-ICER's methods for estimating potential budget impact are described in detail in the Supplement F1.
+ICER's methods for estimating potential budget impact are described in detail in the Supplement Section F.